technosmarter/paypal-payment-management-system/README.md

 <strong>Invoice generator with or without GST%</strong> <br>
 # Installation
 You can easily install Paypal management system on local or live server.<br>
-1. First , get Paypal payment management system from here .
-You can watch complete demo there .
+1. First , get <a href="https://technosmarter.com/item/paypal-payment-form-with-email-invoice-generator-in-php-website">Paypal payment management system from here.</a> You can watch complete demo there .
 Get and download the zip file.<br>
 2. Extract the zip file and upload on your server where you want to execute.<br>
 3. Open URL like – example.com/ pay/    or root folder example.com/ <br>
 4. Enter your host, database username, database name, and password.<br>